-Library items may be shipped to students via shippers who use trackable systems, such as UPS or US Postal Service Priority Mail, and via an expedited service such as FedEx upon request.
-The charge for the first item delivered via standard UPS shipping is \$5.50 and each additional item is 50¢.
+Library items may be shipped to students via shippers who use trackable systems, such as USPS, and via an expedited service such as FedEx upon request.
+The charge for the first item delivered via standard UPS shipping is \$5.50 and each additional item is 50φ .
 Papers, articles, etc. (small items) are delivered at a reduced rate of \$1.
 The additional cost of expedited service, if requested, will be added to these fees.
 If articles or book chapters must be photocopied and/or scanned by library staff, up to 25 pages per day are provided free of charge.
-More than 25 scans or photocopies per day incur an additional charge of 20¢ per scanned/photocopied page.
+More than 25 scans or photocopies per day incur an additional charge of 20φ per scanned/photocopied page.